Arun07AK/CLG/README.md

 # CLG

+This repo is a personal logbook to track my daily growth in:
+- Object Oriented Programming (C++)
+- Data Structures and Algorithms
+- Core Computer Science subjects
+- Competitive Programming

-This repo is my personal logbook to stay accountable and consistent.
-It includes structured notes, solved problems, mini-projects, and hands-on code from my BTech journey — with focus on mastering OOP, DSA, and core CS.
-I commit daily to maintain my GitHub streak and grow 1% every day. 🧠⚡
+🟢 I commit daily to maintain my GitHub streak and consistency.

+📅 Started: July 2025